Plant Schedules: Getting Started

 If you open the Preferences and notice that the buttons and options are grayed out and you can't make changes, the current Preference Set may be restricted.
 More information

-If you have used work areas in your drawing, the plant schedule can reflect only the contents of one work area, or it can define the contents of multiple, or all, work areas.
+If your drawing includes Work Areas, the Plant Schedule can reflect only the contents of one Work Area, or it can define the contents of multiple, or all, Work Areas.

 Plant Schedules will reflect the current status of our Plant Outlines tool.
 If you place a Plant Schedule with outlines turned on, the plant symbols in the schedule will include outlines.
 Similarly, if you place a schedule with outlines turned off, the plant symbols in the schedule will not have outlines.